On average, your neighbors pay $67 a month.See Your Rates

 |Washington Annual Average||$676||$695||$811|

 |US Cost Per Month||$91||$94||$97|

 Choosing a homeowners insurance company should be easier.
-Actually, it’s already easy; you could just go with whichever company your mortgage lender recommends, but you probably won’t get the best rates that way.
+It’s already easy.
+You could just go with whichever company your mortgage lender recommends, but you won’t get the best rates.
 The key to finding the cheapest rates is to compare home insurance quotes in Washington State from multiple companies.

 Last year, these were the 10 most common home insurance companies reported by QuoteWizard users living in the state of Washington.
 Out of the 13,406 Washington homeowners that used QuoteWizard to request insurance quotes last year, 677 had no home insurance.